 Students should not arrive at school prior to 7:00 A.M.
-As students arrive, they are to remain in the cafeteria until dismissed to go to lockers and homerooms.
-At dismissal, after going to their lockers, bus students are to go directly to the front of the building to board buses, and car riders are to report to the gym lobby doors to be picked up by parents at afternoon dismissal.
-Parents should pick up students at the back of the school.
+As students arrive, they are to remain in the cafeteria until dismissed to go to homerooms.
+At dismissal, after going to their lockers, bus students are to go directly to the front of the building to board buses, and car riders are to report to the Art Room doors to be picked up by parents at afternoon dismissal.
+Parents should pick up students in front of the school after buses are off the lot (see pick-up route on website and facebook page).
 Any car that enters while the busses are still in front of the school may be cited by our police officers.
 Any student riding with anyone (not listed on their pick-up form) must turn in a note signed by parent to the office as soon as possible (no later than afternoon break.)
-Unless staying for an extra curricular activity (and accompanied by a sponsor) all students should be out of the building by 3:10 P.M.
+Unless staying for an extracurricular activity (and accompanied by a sponsor) all students should be out of the building by 3:10 P.M.
 All car riders should be picked up by 3:30 P.M.

 Students may not ride bicycles or motorbikes to or from school because of the amount of automobile traffic on our campus.